-When Justin Rose, Henrik Stenson and Matt Kuchar stepped to the podium on Sunday in Rio, all three were appropriately thrilled to medal in the first Olympic golf tournament in 112 years.
-Rose, who won gold, rightfully looked happiest of all.
-But if one were to study the expressions of Stenson and Kuchar, it was hard to tell who won silver and who won bronze.
-In many photos, in fact, it was the bronze medalist Kuchar who wore the wider smile.
+Take, for instance, 2016 in Rio.
+Justin Rose had just won the first Olympic gold medal in 112 years, and rightfully appeared happiest of all.
+But if one were to study the expressions of Henrik Stenson and Matt Kuchar, it was hard to tell who won silver and who won bronze.
+In many photos, in fact, it was the bronze medalist Kuchar who flashed the bigger smile.

 As it happens, this is a fairly common dynamic.
 Several years ago, psychologists Victoria Medvec, Thomas Gilovich and Scott Madey used the Olympic podium as part of a study of "counterfactual thinking," which describes the human tendency of focusing on what might have been as opposed to actually what is.

 The test they set up was at once simple and brilliant.
 Using footage from the 1992 Summer Olympics in Barcelona, the researchers asked undergraduate students to assess on a 10-point scale the facial expressions of athletes both in the immediate aftermath of an event and on the medal stand.
 A rating of one would be a miserable expression where a rating of 10 would be ecstatic.
 Once all the results were compiled, the trend was apparent.
 Both right when an event ended and on the podium, the athletes who finished with a bronze medal looked markedly happier than those who won silver.